albert-grandes/RatStack/README.md

 ### Folder organization 📂
-- Local-FilseSystem-explorer - The root of the project
+- Local-FileSystem-explorer - The root of the project
     - html - The folder that contains the php of basic elements in html to build index.php
         - _footer.php_
         - _head.php_